Skip to main content

 Where is Black Tourmaline mined and is it expensive?+

-Black Tourmaline is primarily mined in Brazil, which produces the largest quantities, with additional significant deposits in Pakistan, Africa (particularly Mozambique and Nigeria), the United States (Maine and California), and Sri Lanka.
-Despite its powerful reputation, Black Tourmaline is quite affordable due to abundant supply — raw specimens and tumbled stones are very reasonably priced.
-Large, well-formed crystal specimens with clear striations command higher collector prices, but everyday pieces are among the most accessible protective crystals available.
+Brazil produces the largest quantities of Black Tourmaline, with additional deposits in Pakistan, Africa (particularly Mozambique and Nigeria), the United States (Maine and California), and Sri Lanka.
+Despite its reputation, Black Tourmaline is affordable because the supply is abundant.
+Raw specimens and tumbled stones are inexpensive.
+Large, well-formed crystal specimens with clear striations cost more, but everyday pieces are among the most accessible protective crystals you can buy.

 C